 What do you do? | Presentation by the trainer | Conversation and exchange | Collecting results | Presentation of results |

-Who speaks how much? | Course leader has the main speaking time, participants listen | Conversation with a stronger speaking share of the course leader | Conversation with a stronger speaking share of the participants | Participants have the main speaking share, course leader moderates |
+Who speaks how much? | Course leader has the majority speaking time, participants listen | Conversation with a stronger speaking share of the course leader | Conversation with a stronger speaking share of the participants | Participants have the main speaking share, course leader moderates |

-What is it suitable for? | e.g., presentation or expert lecture | e.g., consultation or briefing | e.g., meeting or brainstorming | e.g., debate or group discussion |
+What is it suitable for? | e.g. Presentation or expert lecture | e.g. Consultation or briefing | e.g. Meeting or brainstorming | e.g. Debate or group discussion |

-So what does this mean for me as a trainer?
+But what does this mean for me as a trainer?